What is Franchise Financing?

 To qualify for a franchise loan from CAN Capital, you’ll need at least $4,500 revenue per month, a minimum credit score of 600, and 12 months preferred (although they will consider 3+ months with consistent revenue) in business, for their short-term loan.

 Qualifying for a medium-term loan is stricter.
 For a CAN Capital medium-term loan, you’ll need a 680 personal credit score, 7 years in business, and a preferred $350,000 in annual revenue.
-See cancapital.com/business-loans.

-Though OnDeck isn’t specifically geared toward franchise owners, it’s a viable online loan option for any type of small business owner who doesn’t qualify for a bank loan or doesn’t want to wait months to receive loan funds.
-See ondeck.com.
+Though OnDeck isn’t specifically geared toward franchise owners, it’s a viable online loan option for any type of small business owner who doesn’t qualify for a bank loan or doesn’t want to wait months to receive small business loan funds.

 For Funding Circle’s standard term loans and lines of credit, you’ll need to be a franchisee with a business that’s at least two years old and have a credit score of at least 660.

 But they also offer merchant cash advances, short-term working capital loans, and invoice financing.
 These choices have higher rates, but more lenient requirements.

-Get online SBA loans up to $5 million for commercial real estate purchases, loans up to $350,000 for debt refinancing and business capital, and bank term loans up to $500,000.
+Get an online SBA loan up to $5 million for commercial real estate purchases, loans up to $350,000 for debt refinancing and business capital, and bank term loans up to $500,000.
 This lender is only an option for established franchises.

 If you have a decent social media presence and a fairly large number of friends or followers, crowdfunding may be feasible.
-Acquaintances aren’t likely to send you thousands of dollars.
+Acquaintances are not likely to send you thousands of dollars.
 But a few bucks here and there can add up.